noahehall/multicloud/providers/aws/services/Storage/ebs.md

 - ensure your taking regular snapshots, and removing old snapshots
 - With Elastic Volumes,
-  - volume sizes can only be increased within the same volumes
+  - volume sizes can only be increased within the same volume
   - to decrease a volume size, you must copy the EBS volume data to a new smaller EBS volume.
 - use Snapshots with DKM lifecycle policies to back up your data to s3
 - logically separate your backup data from your EBS volumes.